Characteristics of Sewage

 The amount of albuminoid nitrogen can be measured by adding a strongly alkaline solution of potassium permanganate to the already boiled sewage sample and again boiling the same.

-The amount of nitrites or nitrates present in sewage sample can be measured by colour matching methods.
+The amount of nitrites or nitrates present in sewage sample can be measured by color matching methods.

 5) Presence of fats, greases and oils